CollinHeist/TitleCardMaker/docs/getting_started/scheduler.md

     | Refresh user Card Types | 1 day |
     | Set Series ID's | 1 day |

 For this part of the tutorial, we'll be adjusting the interval for how often all Syncs are run.

-## Instructions

 1. Navigate to the Scheduler page by clicking :fontawesome-solid-stopwatch:
 `Scheduler` from the side navigation bar.